Liberal Studies Program > First-Year Program > For Faculty > Proposing a Course

 Deadline for Focal Point Seminar: February 1, May 1, or October 1

-Process: Faculty interested in submitting proposals for Focal Point Seminars are advised to:
+Faculty interested in submitting proposals for Focal Point Seminars are advised to follow the below process:

 2. Read over the Focal Point Handbook;

-3. Carefully consider the Focal Point Learning Outcomes & Writing Expectations (which are central to the proposal)
+3. Carefully consider the Focal Point Learning Outcomes and Writing Expectations (which are central to the proposal)

-4. Familiarize themselves with the online proposal form;
+4. Familiarize yourselves with the proposal form in CIM

 6. Submit a proposal online by February 1, May 1, or October 1